 The requisite information for problem submission through SAPI, as described in Configuring Access to D-Wave Solvers.

-Section How a D-Wave System Solves Problems describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a binary quadratic model (BQM) and (2) Solve the BQM with a D-Wave system or classical sampler.
+Section Workflow Steps: Formulation and Sampling describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a binary quadratic model (BQM) and (2) Solve the BQM with a D-Wave system or classical sampler.
 In this example, a function in Ocean software handles both steps.
 Our task is mainly to select the sampler used to solve the problem.

 Formulate the Problem¶

 The real-world application for this example might be a network provider’s routers interconnected by fiberoptic cables or traffic lights in a city’s intersections.
 It is posed as a graph problem; here, the five-node star graph shown below.
 Intuitively, the solution to this small example is obvious — the minimum set of vertices that touch all edges is node 0, but the general problem of finding such a set is NP hard.

 First, run the code snippet below to create a star graph where node 0 is hub to four other nodes.
 The code uses NetworkX, which is part of your dwave_networkx or dwave-ocean-sdk installation.

 >>> import networkx as nx >>> s5 = nx.star_graph(4)